Terry Glavin: Career

-He was a sessional instructor in the Writing Department of the Fine Arts Faculty at the University of Victoria in Victoria, BC, and an adjunct professor in the Department of Creative Writing at the University of British Columbia in Vancouver.
+He was a sessional instructor in the Writing Department of the Fine Arts Faculty at the University of Victoria in Victoria, British Columbia, and an adjunct professor in the Department of Creative Writing at the University of British Columbia in Vancouver.

 In 2009, he won the British Columbia Lieutenant Governor's Award for Literary Excellence for his books and magazine and newspaper articles.

 Glavin's writing covers a wide range of regional and global topics from natural history and anthropology to current politics.
 His work as a journalist and writer have taken him to Central America, China, the Eastern Himalayas, the Russian Far East, Afghanistan, and Israel, and his books have been published in Canada, the United States, the United Kingdom and Germany.
 He is a signatory of the Euston Manifesto.

+Glavin describes himself as a "west coast conservationist."